Tennessee Waltz: Later recordings

 Ultimate hipster Mose Allison featured a "cool jazz" version of the song on his album Middle Class White Boy (1982).

 In 1983, the song was featured on the James Brown album Bring It On (Churchill Records).

 American R&B and boogie-woogie pianist and singer Little Willie Littlefield recorded a version for his 1990 album Singalong with Little Willie Littlefield.

 Norah Jones performed "Tennessee Waltz" as an encore during a live show at the House of Blues in New Orleans on August 24, 2002.
 It is featured as extra material on the following DVD-release of the show.

 Leonard Cohen released a live version of "Tennessee Waltz" recorded in 1985– one of the few covers he's ever cut – on his 2004 album Dear Heather; this version featured an additional verse written by Cohen himself.

 Belle and Sebastian used the melody from "Tennessee Waltz" in their song "Slow Graffiti".

 Other artists who have recorded "Tennessee Waltz" (with the parent album) include: LaVern Baker (Woke Up This Mornin 1993), Pat Boone (I'll See You in My Dreams/ 1962), Eva Cassidy (Imagine/ 2002), Holly Cole (Don't Smoke in Bed 1993), Connie Francis (Country & Western Golden Hits/ 1959), Emmylou Harris (Cimarron 1981), Tom Jones backed by The Chieftains (Long Black Veil 1995), (1995), Pete Molinari (Today, Tomorrow and Forever 2009), Anne Murray (Let's Keep It That Way 1978), Elvis Presley, Billie Jo Spears (Country Girl 1981), Lenny Welch, Kitty Wells (Kitty's Choice/ 1960), Dottie West (Feminine Fancy/ 1968), Margaret Whiting (Margaret/ 1958), Broadway's Kerry Conte and Mike Rosengarten (An Evening With...
 Vol. 1/ 2019).

 Kelly Clarkson performed the song at the 2013 Grammy Awards as part of a tribute to Patti Page.

+The Longest Johns and El Pony Pisador performed this song together on their collaboration album, The Longest Pony, released in March of 2023.